ALEZ-DEV/Babylonia-terminal/README.md

     <h1>Babylonia Terminal</h1>
 </div>

-### This launcher download, install your favorite anime game and dependecies for you!
+### This launcher download, install your favorite anime game and it's dependencies for you!
 For now, there is only a cli version of the launcher, but a gui one is on my radar, so stay tuned!
-If you have any issue with the launcher, don't hesitate to open an issue!
+If you have any issue with the launcher, don't hesitate to open an [issue](https://github.com/ALEZ-DEV/Babylonia-terminal/issues)!

 ## Requirement

 Please install Rust from the [official website](https://www.rust-lang.org/fr/tools/install)
 You need [python3](https://www.python.org/downloads/) installed on your system, but all major distro have it installed by default
-You need Wintricks to be installed to install the fonts and the dependecies for the game, you can install it via your package manager or your store
+You need Wintricks to be installed to install the fonts and the dependencies for the game, you can install it via your package manager or your store
 You need Steam to be installed to run the game

 ## Installation